Quantitative literacy (Q) designation

 * Courses basing their approval for Q on covering statistical concepts should cover most of the following topics:

-The Faculty Senate's Academic Requirements Committee (ARC) recommends the Q designation for courses based on statements and syllabi submitted by individuals or departments.
-A completd Q form should be submitted to the chair of the ARC.
-Please attach a syllabus and supporting documents to facilitate the process.
+The Faculty Senate's Curriculum committee recommends the Q designation for courses based on statements and syllabi submitted by individuals or departments.
+A completed Q form should be attached to the e-form curricular request.
+Include a syllabus and supporting documents to facilitate the process.
 Useful supporting materials are anything that could help the committee determine the level of mathematical content and percent of course grade dependent on mathematics.
 Examples include copies of exams, the table of content of books used in the course, detailed project guidelines and scoring rubrics, etc.